University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 # now run iqtree
 iqtree -T 2 --mem 16G -s tree/core_genome.full.aln
 ```
-This creates a phylogenomic tree in newick format - its the 'core_genome.full.aln.treefile' which we will visulise in a tree visualisation tool called Microreact.
+This creates a phylogenomic tree in newick format - its the 'core_genome.full.aln.treefile' which we will visualise in a tree visualisation tool called Microreact.

 # **6. Visualise the phylogenomic tree using Microreact**